Cyphrme/Coze/README.md

 Verifying a coze already requires hashing `pay`.
 Parsing `alg` from `pay` is a small additional cost.

+#### Can my application use Canon/Canonicalization?
+Applications may find it useful to have messages in a specific normalized form.
+Core Coze has canonicalization features that may be used, or for more expressive capabilities, see Normal in Coze Standard.

+Canon may be implicitly known by applications, implicitly derived by "typ", or explicitly specified by `can`.
+Applications may specify canon expectations in API documentation.
+If a message is malformed, applications must error.

 #### I need to keep my JSON separate from Coze.
 We suggest encapsulating your JSON in "~", the last ASCII character.
 We've